 DETAILS AND OBSERVATIONS FOR MAMBUKAL RESORT

 Mambukal Resort is a 23.6-hectare land located in Negros Occidental.
-The resort is 1200 feet above sea level and the staff have said that it serves a gateway to Mt.
+The resort is 1200 feet above sea level, and the staff has said that it serves a gateway to Mt.
 Kanlaon.
 Expect the place to be surrounded with everything nature – trees, rivers, waterfalls, and other more.
 Entrance fees and fees for activities are really affordable.
 Visitors who wish to stay for an overnight can book their stay in advance.

 For us, we haven’t stayed during the night because we checked-in at 11th Street Pension house.
 You can see other inns and hotels here.